CompCy-lab/microglia-aging-clock/README.md

 ## Example Usage

-We provide two example scripts that demonstrate how to use all the featurization methods (sclKME, frequency, pseudobulk++, classical pseudobulk) for age prediction:
+We provide two example scripts that demonstrate how to use all the featurization methods (scLKME, frequency, pseudobulk++, classical pseudobulk) for age prediction:

 1. [example_code_classification.py](https://github.com/CompCy-lab/microglia-aging-clock/blob/main/example_code_classification.py): This script shows how to use the different featurization methods to extract features from single-cell data and use them for age classification using Random Forest.